-The importance of disclosing the expected fine has grown especially in the last decade, due to the trending increase in the size of fine imposed by federal regulators.
-Since 2013, 13 fines of over 1 billion dollars have been imposed.
-In all the years before 2013, only twice such fines were imposed.
-Fines have reached staggering amount such as the $31 billion imposed on Bank of America in 2013 and 13 Billion on JPMorgan Chase in 2014.
-The increase in fines is not only limited to their size, but also to their prevalence.
-167 fines of over 100 million dollars have been imposed, only one of them before 2001.
+The importance of expected fine disclosures has grown in the last decade in light of the trend of federal regulators of imposing higher fines.
+Since 2013, 13 fines of over $1 billion have been imposed.
+Prior to 2013, unusually high fines were imposed only twice.
+However, the $31 billion and $13 billion fines imposed on Bank of America in 2013 and on JPMorgan Chase in 2014, respectively, represent staggeringly high sums.
+Recent decades have witnessed not only an increase in the amount of heavy fines, but also in the number of such fines.
+While federal regulators have imposed a total of 167 fines of over $100 million, only one of was levied prior to 2001.

 Contingencies disclosure

-Relevant information for investors includes company’s realized performances in the reported period, e.g., company’s revenue for the last quarter; as well as other matters which the company is aware of and although were not yet realized can affect company’s financial performance and future results.
+Included in the relevant information for investors that must be included in company reporting is the company’s realized performances in the reported period, such as the company’s revenue for the last quarter and additional matters about which the company is aware and which, although not yet realized, have the potential to affect the company’s financial performance and future results.
 One prominent example of such information that companies must report are contingencies that arose during the reported period—existing circumstances involving uncertainty as to a possible loss or gain in the future.
 GAAP define a reportable contingency as “[a]n existing condition, situation, or set of circumstances involving uncertainty as to possible gain (gain contingency) or loss (loss contingency) to an entity that will ultimately be resolved when one or more future events occur or fail to occur.”

-Accordingly, loss contingencies are routinely reported by companies for product warranties and litigation exposure, and should also be reported if a current investigation by a federal agency is expected to result in a fine levied in the future.
-The next section will discuss the rules that apply to the disclosure of contingencies in general.
-The section that follows will implement the rules in the context of expected fines.
+Accordingly, loss contingencies are routinely reported by companies for product warranties and litigation exposure, and should also be reported if a current investigation by a federal agency is expected to result in a future fine.
+The next section will discuss the rules that apply to the disclosure of contingencies in general, followed by a section reviewing the implementation of these rules in the context of expected fines.

-Disclosing in the context of contingencies means that the company provides statement’s readers information about the nature of the contingency and “an estimate of the possible loss or range of loss or a statement that such an estimate cannot be made.”
-When a company is required to accrue, the company must also recognize an expense in its income and expense statement, thus the contingency affect the company’s earnings per share.
+Disclosure in the context of contingencies means that the company must provide information about the nature of the contingency and “an estimate of the possible loss or range of loss or a statement that such an estimate cannot be made” in its reporting.
+The requirement to accrue a contingency entails recognizing a liability expense in the company’s income and expense statement, which usually affects the company’s earnings per share.

-Depending on the facts and circumstances there are three separate potential recognition, presentation and disclosure outcomes with regard to loss contingencies.
+There are three separate potential recognition, presentation, and disclosure outcomes with regard to loss contingencies, dependent on the particular circumstances.
 Loss contingencies may require a company to (1) both disclose the nature of the contingency and accrue a liability; (2) disclose the loss contingency, but not accrue a liability; or (3) neither disclose nor accrue.

 Disclose and accrue a liability

-The required accounting treatment of a contingency, that is, whether to disclose and/or accrue, dependents on three parameters: (1) whether the contingency is material for the company; (2) the chances it will materialize; (3) whether the future loss can be estimated.
+The required accounting treatment of a contingency, that is, whether to disclose and/or to accrue, dependents on three parameters: (1) whether the contingency is material for the company; (2) the chances it will materialize; and (3) whether the future loss can be estimated.

 A material loss contingency should be accrued if it is both (1) probable and (2) reasonably estimable.
-GAAP defines “probable” as “the future event or events are likely to occur,” which is generally considered a 75% threshold.
+GAAP defines “probable” to mean that “the future event or events are likely to occur,” which is generally considered a 75% threshold.
 Thus, if the possibility the company will be subject to a fine is estimated by the company as probable, i.e., larger than 75%, the company must accrue a liability and disclose the contingency.